AUSTRALIAN BUFFALO HUNTERS

 Contact your Airline if travelling with a Rifle and Ammo.

-YES; You can bring your own 1 or 2 Rifles and Ammunition.
-Complete the new Online application for a Northern Territory Police International Visitors Temporary Firearm License.
-NOTE- the Application should be completed as soon as possible to prevent delays, this can take 15minutes, with scans of your passport, drivers license and a firearm/carry license.
+Complete the new NT ONLINE application for a Northern Territory Police International Visitors Temporary Firearm License.
+NOTE- the Application should be completed as soon as possible to prevent delays, this can take 15minutes, with scans of your face, passport, drivers license, firearm/carry license.... and you will need the Arrival airport, and Departure airport flight details, visa details, outfitter name and company license, hunt location and hunt dates.
+This will result in you receiving a Temporary License and Import permit.

 It is best to arrive and depart Australia at the same main city, ie Sydney.